Where can I find out about University

 Committee and who are the members?

-The Policy Review Committee represents University leadership of the
+The Policy Review Committee represents broad University leadership,

-President; the Director of Employee Relations and Compliance; and
+and Planning, the Associate Director of Employee Relations and

-is involved both in policy development efforts and policy updates
+involved in policy development efforts and reviews policy

 Does the Human Resources Policy Manual,